Lydick History, Family Crest & Coats of Arms

 Lydick Settlers in United States in the 20th Century

-- Aubrey Lydick, who emigrated to the United States, in 1911
+- Aubrey Lydick, who immigrated to the United States, in 1911